 - Longer lifespan with a tankless unit typically lasting years longer than a storage tank water heater.

 - No heat waste.
 A storage tank water heater loses heat and wastes energy by continuously refilling and heating the water in its tank.

 Should You Go With a Traditional or Tankless Water Heater?

 By now, tankless water heaters sound pretty good.
 They actually get used pretty commonly in Europe, where energy costs are much higher than they are here in Georgia.
 Tankless water heaters may actually reduce your energy costs by up to 45%.
 Natural gas and propane-fueled models are more efficient than their electric counterparts.

 The one potential disadvantage of a tankless water heater is its ability to supply hot water to multiple users at once.
 If, for instance, the shower is being used in several bathrooms at the same time, you may need a tankless hot water heater that offers a higher flow rate.
 However, when you choose Bolton as your HVAC contractor, this isn’t a problem!
 We are trained to properly size tankless water heaters based on your home’s size and your family’s hot water demands.

 Switch to the More Energy-Efficient Way to Heat Your H2O!

 Your water heater can be one of the top users of energy in your home.
 But it doesn’t have to be!
 Opt for a compact, energy-efficient hot water solution that delivers the dependable supply of hot water you deserve today!
-Contact Bolton online or call 770.268.2010 to get a free quote for a water heater upgrade.
+Contact Bolton online or call 770.268.2010 to get a quote for a water heater upgrade.